How Long Do Cast Iron Pipes Last?

 Frequently Asked Questions

-How much does it cost to replace cast iron pipes in a house?
+How much does it cost to replace cast iron pipes in a house in 2026?

 Can cast iron pipes be repaired instead of replaced?

 In some cases, yes.
-If the damage is localized — such as a single cracked section or a small leak at a joint — a targeted repair or epoxy pipe lining can extend the pipe's life.
+If the damage is localized, such as a single cracked section or a small leak at a joint, a targeted repair or epoxy pipe lining can extend the pipe's life by 50 years or more when conditions are right.
 However, if the pipe shows widespread corrosion, multiple cracks, or significant wall thinning revealed during a camera inspection, repairs are typically a short-term fix and full replacement is the smarter long-term investment.
+Our sewer line repair cost guide breaks down repair versus replacement decisions in more detail.

 Is PVC better than cast iron for drain pipes?

-For new construction and replacement purposes, PVC is generally the preferred choice.
-It is far lighter, easier to install, immune to corrosion, and costs significantly less.
-The one area where cast iron has an edge is sound dampening — cast iron muffles drain noise better than PVC, which is why some high-end builders still specify it for interior drain lines.
+For new construction and replacement purposes, PVC is generally the preferred choice in 2026.
+It is far lighter, easier to install, immune to corrosion, and costs significantly less than cast iron.
+The one area where cast iron has an edge is sound dampening, which is why some high-end builders still specify it for interior drain lines.
 For most homeowners replacing failing cast iron, PVC or ABS is the practical and cost-effective choice.

 How do I know if my house has cast iron pipes?

 If your home was built before 1975, there's a strong likelihood that your drain, waste, and vent lines are cast iron.
-You can check exposed pipes in your basement, crawl space, or utility room — cast iron pipes are dark gray or black, very heavy, and have a dull metallic surface.
-Newer plastic pipes (PVC or ABS) are white or black and noticeably lighter.
-A licensed plumber can confirm through a visual inspection or sewer camera scope.
+You can check exposed pipes in your basement, crawl space, or utility room.
+Cast iron pipes are dark gray or black, very heavy, and have a dull metallic surface.
+Newer plastic pipes (PVC or ABS) are white or black and noticeably lighter, and a licensed plumber can confirm through a visual inspection or sewer camera scope.

 Will replacing cast iron pipes increase home value?